tapani-hopkins/wasps2kotka/README.md

 library(wasps2kotka)

 # get data from the labels
-x = get_labeldata(labels)
+x = get_labeldata(labels, verify=TRUE)

 # check the extracted data (e.g. that no data is missing, dates look right..)
-x = verify_labeldata(x)
+x$missing_problem
+x$sample_problem

 # create a Kotka upload file for these wasps
 make_kotkaupload(x)
 ```

-This results in a file (kotka_upload.csv) with three sets of columns.
-In order from left to right:
-1. **problems**: One column, where any issues found by `verify_labeldata` will be listed.
-2. **label data**: All the data extracted from the labels, such as dates, sex, sample ID etc.
-3. **Kotka**: All the data on the wasps in the format expected by Kotka.
+This results in a file (kotka_upload.csv) with all the data on the wasps in the format expected by Kotka.

-Before uploading to Kotka, open the file in e.g. Excel, and check any highlighted problems.
-You may also need to fill in some fields which the script does not currently handle, e.g. specimen ID, location and species name.
+Before uploading to Kotka, open the file in e.g. Excel, and fill in any fields which are still missing.
+E.g. specimen ID and species name will typically need filling in.

-Then delete the columns for problems and label data (they are clearly marked in the file), and upload to Kotka.
+Then save and and upload the file to Kotka.